The following requirements must be met prior to the application deadlines:

 application filing period.
 Applications are accepted March 1-15

 of each year.

 15. ** NEW - MSJC will not proctor the TEAS test on campus this year.
-Please register for ATI TEAS testing at PSI testing
+Please register for the TEAS test on the ATI Website

 Note: Meeting admission requirements for the